jlianyz/first-project/README.md

 * Containers are resized responsively so they fit nicely within iPad and iPad pro
 * Text in navbar is reduced so that the "instructors" word and its Font Awesome icon remain inline
 * Table is shown for the class schedule, and scroll along x-axis is enabled
+* * iPad Pro is best viewed in landscape mode

 **Desktop version**
 * Attractive boxing related images are shown in section headers, while still having the text clearly visible as opacity of background image is reduced